 Our success depends in large part on our brand image.
 We believe our registered and common law trademarks have significant value and are important to identifying and differentiating our products from those of our competitors and creating and sustaining demand for our products.
 There may be obstacles that arise as we expand our product line and geographic scope of our marketing.
-From time to time, we have received claims relating to intellectual property rights of others, and we expect third parties will continue to assert intellectual property claims against us, particularly as we expand our business and the number of products we offer.
-Any claim, regardless of its merit, could be expensive and time consuming to defend.
+From time to time, we have received or brought claims relating to intellectual property rights of others, and we expect such claims will continue or increase, particularly as we expand our business and the number of products we offer.
+Any such claim, regardless of its merit, could be expensive and time consuming to defend or prosecute.
 Successful infringement claims against us could result in significant monetary liability or prevent us from selling some of our products.
 In addition, resolution of claims may require us to redesign our products, license rights belonging to third parties or cease using those rights altogether.
 Any of these events could harm our business and have a material adverse effect on our results of operations and financial condition.